Miranda-Y-Zhou/cse15l-lab-reports/lab_report1.md

 [user@sahara ~]$
 ```

-But you'll be taken to the user's home directory, if the current directory is not `/home`.
+But the user will be taken to the user's home directory, if the current directory is not `/home`.

 As shown in the example below, the working directory before running the command is `/home/lecture1`, and after running the command it became `/home`.